touchstone 4- persuasive speech outline

 Constructing a presentation will require that you begin by developing your goal and translating it into a general premise you will state to your audience.

-The Role of the Conclusion
+- The Role of the Introduction

 3d.
 Fill In Transitions